ivanclaudf/neuragrid-smarteyes-delivery/docs/direct_pulsar_integration.md

 - `message.provider`: The UUID of the provider to use
 - `message.refNo`: A unique reference number
 - `message.categories`: At least one category
-- `message.identifiers.tenant`: The tenant identifier
+- `message.identifiers.tenantId`: The tenant identifier

 Additional requirements by message type: